Shynixn/Paintball/README.md

 - [ ] fix nametag colors
 - [ ] per arena team names?

-####KillCoin API
+####Coin API
-Paintball has a powerful, built-in, object-oriented API for creating new KillCoins, giving you a higher ability to expand and customize your server.
+Paintball has a powerful, built-in, object-oriented API for creating new Coins, giving you a higher ability to expand and customize your server.

-There are two ways to create a new KillCoin item
+There are two ways to create a new Coin item
-1) Through Java - More functionality and customization First, create a Bukkit plugin and setup the plugin.yml Second, make a new KillCoinItem(material, name, description, money, killcoins, expirationTime, permission, amount, isShown) An example is shown below
+1) Through Java - More functionality and customization First, create a Bukkit plugin and setup the plugin.yml Second, make a new CoinItem(material, name, description, money, coins, expirationTime, permission, amount, isShown) An example is shown below
 ```java